inno-se/the-guide/README.md

 ### Issue priority

-In our [projects](#projects), we use a custom `Priority` field of type `Number` for setting issue priority and sorting/slicing issues by priority.
+In our [projects](#projects), we use the custom `Priority` field of type `Single select` for setting issue priority and sorting/slicing issues by priority.

 `Priority` can have the following values:

-- `0` - Highest priority.
-Requires immediate attention.
+- `Highest` - Requires immediate attention.
-- `1` - High priority.
-Essential to achieving a primary goal for the current sprint or project phase.
+- `High` - Essential to achieving a primary goal for the current sprint or project phase.
-- `2` - Medium priority.
-Important work that provides significant value but is not time-critical.
+- `Medium` - Important work that provides significant value but is not time-critical.
-- `3` - Low priority.
-Valuable, but non-essential.
+- `Low` - Valuable, but non-essential.

 ## Pull requests